grski/grski.pl/posts/ai/mad-ai.md

 Title: When AI/LLMs go MAD.
 Training LLMs on LLM-generated data and on fintetuning vs context augmentation
+Description: Humans might not become obselete as soon as you think or why I still sleep soundly at night without worrying about AI taking over the world.
 Date: 2023-07-17
 Authors: Olaf Górski
 Slug: mad-ai